TheRealAnonymous008/quartz/content/details/machine learning/fundamenntals/Model Performance.md

   R[p, f] =\int_{X\times Y} {L(y, f({x})) \space  p({x}, y)\space d{x}\space dy}
   $$

 * This serves as a metric to determine how a model performs on unseen data.
-A high generalization error may indicate that the model is overfitting.
+A high generalization error may indicate that the model is overfitting (see [[#Overfitting|below for more]])
 * The generalization error is typically not calculated since the probability distribution is unknown. *We, instead, choose to evaluate over a set of unseen samples in the same vein as training error but using unseen data*
   $$
   {R_n{(X,\vec{y}, f)} =\frac{1}{n}\sum_{i=1}^n L({\vec{y}^{(i)}, f(X^{(i)}))}}